environment-toolkit/et/README.md

 ## Architecture Terms

 1. `et` - the cli
-2. Blueprints - CDK-TF modules created by the community and registered in the Environment Toolkit registry
+2. Blueprint - CDK-TF modules created by the community and registered in the Environment Toolkit registry
+3. Spec - the spec file which contains a class, code, data and a list of resources
-3. Stack - a set of Blueprints composed together using Environment Tookit
+4. Stack - the output of running a spec with Environment Toolkit
-4. Classes - a term we took from CMDB, which helps validate a list of Blueprints
+5. Class - a term we took from CMDB, which helps validate a list of Blueprints
-5. Resources - a Blueprint + Data = a resource
+6. Resource - a Blueprint + Data = a resource
-6. Primary Resources - Every class has a set of resources that are primary and atleast one of those primary services needs to be defined
+7. Primary Resource - Every class has a set of resources that are primary and atleast one of those primary services needs to be defined
-7. Secondary Resources - Every class has a set of resrouces that are secondary, these are resources that support the primary service and are optional
+8. Secondary Resource - Every class has a set of resrouces that are secondary, these are resources that support the primary service and are optional
+9. Reference - A reference will connect a resource to an external stack

 ## Start with an example